 Frederick is a larger medium-sized city located in the state of Maryland.
-With a population of 69,479 people and 32 constituent neighborhoods, Frederick is the eighth largest community in Maryland.
+With a population of 79,588 people and 33 constituent neighborhoods, Frederick is the sixth largest community in Maryland.

 Also of interest is that Frederick has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Frederick is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and French.